 Over the past two centuries, overfishing has driven widespread declines of kelp forests in some regions through cascading effects on sea urchin abundance (e.g. Watson and Estes 2011; Leleu et al. 2012; Steneck et al. 2013).
-Losses of kelp forest systems have also been reported due to climate change in the last decades, especially near the low latitude limits of kelp ranges, where they can become eco-physiologically stressed (Steneck et al. 2002; Norderhaug and Christie 2009; Wernberg et al. 2010; Fernández 2011; Oppliger et al. 2012; Assis et al. 2013; Brodie et al. 2014).
+Losses of kelp forest systems have also been reported due to climate change in the last few decades, especially near the low latitude limits of kelp ranges, where they can become eco-physiologically stressed (Steneck et al. 2002; Norderhaug and Christie 2009; Wernberg et al. 2010; Fernández 2011; Oppliger et al. 2012; Assis et al. 2013; Brodie et al. 2014).
 Recent modelling studies predicted severe decline of kelps along a great part of the European coastline and progression into cold-temperate to Polar areas (Assis et al. 2013; Müller et al. 2009; Raybaud et al. 2013; Krause-Jensen and Duarte 2015).
 On the other hand, the increase in seawater temperature has also resulted in unfavourable conditions in some areas for sea urchins grazing, resulting in kelp forest recovery in large areas of the NE Atlantic (e.g. Norderhaug and Christie 2009; Rinde et al. 2014).
-Storms affect kelp mortality (Christie et al. 1998), and future increases in storm frequencies due to changes in climate are likely to affect kelp forest distribution.
+Storms affect kelp mortality (Christie et al. 1998), and future increases in storm frequencies due to changes in climate are also likely to affect kelp forest distribution.
 Other local factors reported to negatively affect kelp forest abundances are kelp harvesting (Christie et al. 1998; Lorentsen et al. 2010), decline of water quality (e.g. pollution, eutrophication, sedimentation) (Airodi 2003; Delebecq et al. 2013; Strain et al. 2014), diseases and presence of non-native and invading species (Ellersdottir and Peters 1997; Williams and Smith 2007).

-Dominant seaweed species along the European waters are brown algae mainly belonging to the Laminariales (kelp) and Tilopteridales (kelp-like) which are distributed from the lower intertidal down to, about 30m in the subtidal zone, depending on the clarity of the water.
+The dominant seaweed species along the European coastline are brown algae mainly belonging to the Laminariales (kelp) and Tilopteridales (kelp-like) which are distributed from the lower intertidal down to,approximately 30m in the subtidal zone, depending on the clarity of the water.
 In Europe, these orders include the native species Alaria esculenta (Linnaeus) Greville, Chorda filum (Linnaeus) Stackhouse, Laminaria digitata (Hudson) J.V.
 Lamouroux, L. hyperborea (Gunnerus) Foslie, L. ochroleuca Bachelot de la Pylaie, L. rodriguezii Bornet, L. solidungula J Agardh, Saccharina latissima (Linnaeus) C.E.
 Lane, C. Mayes, Druehl and G.W.
 Saunders, Phyllariopsis brevipes (C. Agardh) E.C.
 Henry and G.R.
 South, P. purpurascens (C. Agardh) E.C.
 Henry et G.R.
 South, Saccorhiza polyschides (Lightfoot) Batters, S. dermatodea (Bachelot de la Pylaie) and the introduced kelp species Undaria pinnatifida (Harvey) Suringar.

 The aim of this study was to assemble and analyse European kelp expert’s knowledge and data on status, trends and important drivers of kelp distribution through the established NoK on biodiversity and ecosystems in the KNEU project.
 In spite of the importance of kelp forests for the functioning of coastal ecosystems, there is currently no coordinated monitoring of kelp forests at EU level, and only limited monitoring and hence few data on kelp distribution at local, regional or national scale (but see Mieszkowska et al. 2014 for information on UK-wide time-series).
 The available information about European kelp forests, such as current distribution, temporal trends and important drivers, is thus fragmented and outdated (Smale et al. 2013).
 In this study available knowledge was assembled directly from kelp experts through a questionnaire on different aspects related to kelp forest distribution and temporal trends in Europe.
 Additional data and information on drivers of change and gaps were collated through a workshop and a mapping exercise.